zalando/skipper/docs/tutorials/basics.md

 3. _If_ #2 results in multiple matching routes, then one route will be selected.
 It is unspecified which one.

+See more details about the predicates here: (Predicates)[../../reference/predicates.md].

 ## Building skipper

 We use Go modules to build skipper, therefore you need [Go](https://golang.org/dl) version `>= 1.11`.